 These are a project, but they are worth every minute spent on them.
 The pastry is easy to mix and handle, forgiving of some abuse, and yet bakes up light, layered, and delicately crisp.
 The prune filling is fruity and pleasantly sweet, far more than the sum of its parts.
 I’m not sure whose idea it was, back in the day, to market prunes merely as a remedy for irregularity, because that is definitely not all they are good for, and these pastries let the prunes have top billing.
-The prune filling might be tasty in the Almond Tarts.

 These are best made no more than a day or two before you want to serve them, as the pearl sugar tends to melt and disappear after a few days, especially in a humid climate, and they can go a bit stale.
 That has not stopped anyone in this house from eating them, however.
+They freeze well, wrapped in plastic wrap, then aluminum foil, then packed into a freezer bag and stashed in the freezer.
+Thaw at room temperature, in all that wrapping, the day you want to eat them.

 Finnish Christmas Stars